-The Bureau hired several new apprenticeship training representatives (ATRs): Dominic Robinson is the new ATR for the Racine area; Lynn O'Shasky is the new ATR for the Lakeshore area; Richard Badger will be the new ATR for the Waukesha area; and a new ATR has been hired for a new administrative area, Appleton South, but the individual has not yet formally accepted the offer.
+Karen explained that the Bureau hired several new ATRS: Dominic Robinson is the new ATR for the Racine area, which was held by Tim Ziffer; Lynn O'Shasky is the new ATR for the Lakeshore area, which was held by Sandy Destree, the new Field Operations Supervisor; and Richard Badger will be the new ATR for the Waukesha area.
+The Bureau will soon hire an ATR for a new area, Appleton South.
+The candidate has not yet accepted formally.
+The Bureau will receive two additional positions after July, but Karen is not sure how they will be utilized at this time.